jacobi-waldino/ConnectionsLab/README.md

 - MySQL

-*...that being said, if you ARE part of a hiring team, thank you so much for stopping by and have a wonderful day! (and please hire me)*
+*...that being said, if you ARE part of a hiring team, thank you so much for stopping by and have a wonderful day! (please hire me)*